red-hat-data-services/ods-ci/README.md

 and its upstream project, [Open Data Hub](https://opendatahub.io/).

 # Requirements
-  Linux distribution that supports Selenium automation of a chromium web browser using [ChromeDriver](https://chromedriver.chromium.org)
+  1. Linux distribution that supports Selenium automation on top of either a Chromium/Google-Chrome web browser using [ChromeDriver](https://chromedriver.chromium.org) or Firefox web browser using [geckodriver](https://github.com/mozilla/geckodriver):
-  * chromedriver binaries can be downloaded from https://chromedriver.chromium.org/downloads.
-The chromedriver version must match the installed version of chromium/google-chrome
+     * relevant web driver binaries can be downloaded here: [ChromeDriver](https://googlechromelabs.github.io/chrome-for-testing) or [geckodriver](https://github.com/mozilla/geckodriver/releases)
+     * the `ChromeDriver` version must match the installed version of Chromium/Google-Chrome, for `geckodriver` see the release notes for paritcular release
+     * install your web driver so that it's visible by Robot Framework during tests execution, e.g. into `~/.local/bin` path

-  [Poetry](https://python-poetry.org/docs/#installation) installed and added to your $PATH
+  2. [Poetry](https://python-poetry.org/docs/#installation) tool installed and added to your `$PATH`.

 # Quick Start
   1. Create a variables file for all of the global test values